nolanlawson/dotjs-2016/readme.md

 ???

-So in this light, HTML5 can be seen as a response to the challenges to the web posed by Flash and Silverlight.
+So in this light, the movement towards HTML5, which began in 2004, can be seen as a response to the challenges to the web posed by Flash and Silverlight.

 --
 * File upload